jives/sylvia/content/home/teaching.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Teaching"
-subtitle = ""
+subtitle = "And related activities"

 # Order that this section will appear in.
 weight = 60

 +++

-Placeholder for courses taught.
+I am a teaching instructor for the following courses at the Medical University Vienna:

+- 2018 - Journal Club: Advanced Radiotherapy Techniques
+- 2015 - Training Course: Clinical Radiobiology
+- 2017 - Training Course: Clinical Radiobiology